knambara/Grouper-Web-App-Project/README.md

 4. make email list dynamic when someone leaves
 5. make deleting groups dynamic
-6. after making a group, redirect to dashboard when clicking back button on group page (as opposed to the new group page)
+6. after making a group, redirect to dashboard when clicking back button on group page (as opposed to the new group page) -> also, for me as a moderator, I can't view group page once going back to the dashboard
-7. figure out how to make time consistent and update/stay accurate on refresh
-8. TESTING
+7. TESTING
-9. README
+8. README
-10. invisibility functionality
+9. invisibility functionality
-11. extend time functionality
+10. extend time functionality

 # BELLS AND WHISTLES